 The great thing is you can still qualify for burial insurance.
 We will guide you on your application process.

 You don’t want a decline on your record if you can avoid it the first time.
-Some companies do not accept anyone who was previously declined in the last 12 months; we will help you avoid this at all cost.
+Some companies do not accept anyone who was previously declined in the last 12 months; we will help you avoid this at all costs.

-If your emphysema is severe and you need oxygen, guaranteed issue life insurance is your only option for coverage.
-The life expectancy of emphysema patient is not long.
+If your emphysema is severe and you need supplemental oxygen, guaranteed issue life insurance is your only option for coverage.
+The life expectancy of an emphysema patient is not long.
 That is why it’s so important to act now and start working on the waiting period.

-GETTING AFFORDABLE BURIAL INSURANCE RATES WITH EMPHYSEMA
+HOW TO GET THE BEST BURIAL INSURANCE RATES WITH EMPHYSEMA

 As an emphysema patient, you should quit smoking, if you chew tobacco you’re going to face much higher insurance rates.
 You need to stop tobacco use if you want to get affordable insurance protection.